 Cardiff School of Psychology welcomes applications from students all over of the world.
 All applications must be made through the Universities and Colleges Admissions Service (UCAS) online application system.
 Please refer to How to Apply for details of the application process, or, for informal enquiries, contact the International Student Officer for the School of Psychology (details opposite).

-Who is eligible for the award of an Entrance Bursary?
+Who is eligible to apply for the Scholarships?

-A £1,000 Entrance Bursary will be awarded to all students (EU not included) who enrol in the first year of the Psychology or Psychology with Professional Placement programme as full fee-paying students of international fee status, having achieved AAB at A-level or the local equivalent.
+All international students (EU not included) who enroll in the first year of the Psychology or Psychology with Professional Placement program as full fee-paying students of international fee status, and who can demonstrate academic and extracurricular achievement (see below).

-What are the criteria for award of the Merit Scholarships?
+What are the criteria for winning the award?